Aykut5645/react-weather-app/README.md

 > Focusing on the 12:00 PM to midnight timeframe provides a more representative overview of each day's weather conditions, as it encompasses the period when people are typically most active and likely to be planning outdoor activities.

 - **Card-Style Display:** Presents weather information in sleek, responsive cards showcasing the date, weather condition, and icon.

 - **Detailed View:** Clicking a card opens a separate page with more comprehensive weather details for that specific day.

 - **Metric/Imperial Units:** Users can seamlessly switch between metric (Celsius, kilometers per hour) and imperial (Fahrenheit, miles per hour) units to suit their preference.

-- **Persistent User Preferences:** User-chosen units are stored in localStorage, ensuring persistence across browser sessions (Note: localStorage has limitations in storage size and data lifetime).
+- **Persistent User Preferences:** User-chosen units are stored in localStorage, ensuring persistence across browser sessions.

 - **Mobile-Friendly:** Designed for optimal viewing on mobile devices.

 - **Comprehensive Testing:** Unit and integration tests written with React Testing Library and Vitest guarantee the application's functionality and code quality.

 ### Tech Stack